Mikebrooke65/Footballplans/Requirements/PROJECT_REQUIREMENTS.md

 ## Authentication & User Management
 -	Account Provisioning:
--	All accounts (coach, manager, senior coach) are created and managed by senior coaches via the Azure Static Web App.
+	-	All accounts (coach, manager, senior coach) are created and managed by senior coaches via the Senior Coach Site (Azure Static Web App).
 -	Required fields: first name, last name, cellphone, email address, password.
--	Only senior coaches have access to the user management interface.
 -	Login Flow:
 	-	Users log in with email and password.
 	-	After first successful login, password is securely cached on the device; repeated entry is not required unless the user logs out or resets their device.
 	-	Secure storage is used for credentials (e.g., Keychain/iOS, Keystore/Android).
 	-	Roles:
 -	Each user is assigned a role (coach, manager, senior coach) at account creation.
 -	Roles control access to features and data.
 -	Password Reset:
 	-	Senior coaches can reset user passwords via the admin site.
 	-	(Optional) Self-service password reset may be added later.
 -	Two-Factor Authentication (2FA):
 	-	Two-factor authentication is not required for this application.

 ## Coach-Team Association
 -	Coaches are not limited to a single team within the app.